luisdiogo2071317/azure-docs.pt-pt/articles/machine-learning/desktop-workbench/model-management-cli-reference.md

     --model-id -i                : [Required] Id of previously registered model to add to manifest.
                                    Multiple models can be specified with additional -i arguments.

-Argumentos de anular o registo de modelo
+Argumentos de anular o registo do modelo

     --model-file -m              : [Required] Model file to register.
 If used, must be combined with model name.